damianb/openflame/readme.md

 ## Contents

 All files within the OpenFlame/ directory are named by the class they contain.

 Included files:

-* loader.php - (*File that loads all classes automatically*)
+* Bootstrap.php - (*File that loads all classes automatically*)
 * OpenFlame/Of.php - (*Environment class which will store runtime configurations and object instances*)
 * OpenFlame/OfDb.php - (*Doctrine integration layer*)
 * OpenFlame/OfException.php - (*Exception classes used within the OpenFlame Framework*)